Skip to main content

 Hospital lab (typical)$100–$250

-Hemoglobin A1C Your average blood sugar over the last 3 months — the diabetes test.
+Hemoglobin A1C Your average blood sugar over 3 months — the diabetes test.

 ProviderCash Price